 Experimental Observations.
-Figure 1 illustrates the dissolution-driven evolution of an amorphous glucose (a) and polyethylene glycol (PEG) cylinder (b) in a tank holding 37 L of water.
+Figure 1 illustrates the dissolution-driven evolution of an amorphous glucose (a) and poly(ethylene glycol) (PEG) cylinder (b) in a tank holding 37 L of water.
 The solid cylinders are aligned vertically close to the center of the tank.
-In both cases the speed of the descending tip is much faster than the loss of material in radial direction at the base (see movies).
-Accordingly the samples acquire a bullet-like shape during the dissolution process.
-Notice that the initial structures are nearly perfect cylinders with a short conical cap (Figure 1c) and thin needle-like tip.
-The latter features correspond to the shape of the Teflon mold used for casting the samples.
-The fast dissolution of these small features creates initially a rather flat top (see second frames in Figures 1a,b) which then sharpens again to form the bullet-like shape.
-The structures shown in the third and fourth frames of Figures 1a,b have a similar shape suggesting the possible existence of a geometric attractor.
+In both cases, the speed of the descending tip is much faster than the loss of material in the radial direction at the base (movies in Supporting Information).
+Accordingly, the samples acquire a bulletlike shape during the dissolution process.
+Notice that the initial structures are nearly perfect cylinders with a short conical cap (Figure 1c) and a thin needlelike tip.
+The latter features correspond to the shape of the Teflon mold used to cast the samples.
+The fast dissolution of these small features initially creates a rather flat top (second frames in Figure 1a,b) that then sharpens again to form the bulletlike shape.
+The structures shown in the third and fourth frames of Figure 1a,b have similar shapes, suggesting the possible existence of a geometric attractor.
 During numerous experiments, we found that PEG samples are always more prone to cracking than otherwise identical glucose samples.
-For that reason PEG structures tend to lose millimeter-scale fragments, which impair subsequent analyses.
+For